Can Physical Therapy Help Reduce Scar Tissue?

 What Is Scar Tissue?

-Scar tissue is the way your body heals itself after an injury.
+Scar tissue is the way your body heals itself after an injury or surgery, like a total knee replacement surgery.

 It is the thick and fibrous tissue that your body creates during the inflammatory process that facilitates healing.